CSIA Certification – Licensing & Chimney Sweep Certificate

 Becoming A CSIA Certified Chimney Sweep

-If you’re thinking of starting a career as a chimney sweep, there are basically two routes leading to the same objective.
-The first involves working towards this role while the other has to do with taking on specialist courses offered by professional bodies.
+If you’re considering starting a career as a chimney sweep, there are two routes leading to the same objective.

-As the saying goes; there are different strokes for different folks!
+As the saying goes, there are different strokes for different folks!
 So, which route best serves your needs?
 Wait till we briefly discuss what each of these options entails.

 • The Work Route